CB2 micro

 2.5 Inspect the components

-After you have all the KIT components placed onto your bench, inspect each of them carefully with the help of a magnifying glass for visible signs of damage.
+After you have all the CB2 micro components placed onto your bench, inspect each of them carefully with the help of a magnifying glass for visible signs of damage.
 Damaged components may be able to be fixed (for example chip bent pins due to postage) or not (for example a broken resistor).
 In the later case, the component has to be replaced prior to soldering it onto the PCB.

 3 Assembly procedure

-All the components of the KIT are soldered from the bottom side of the PCB only.
+All the components of the CB2 micro are soldered from the bottom side of the PCB only.
 The only exception is the body of the mini USB connector, which has to be soldered from the top side of the PCB as well.
 All the PCB pads (except those of the crystal) are through hole, so you do not need to fill them with solder all the way up to the top side of the PCB.

 3.1 Step 1 - Solder the crystal